-Sucralose (marketed as Splenda) is an artificial sweetener chemically derived from sucrose
+Sucralose (marketed as Splenda) is an artificial sweetener chemically derived from sucrose.

-Sucrose comes from a complex chemical process that includes phosgene (a chemical-warfare agent used during WWI, now a common intermediary in the production of plastics, pesticides and dyes).
 Three atoms of chlorine are selectively substituted for three hydroxyl (hydrogen and oxygen) groups naturally attached to the sugar molecule.

 Chlorinated carbohydrates belong to a class of chemicals known as chlorocarbons.
-This class includes a number of human and environmental poisons including

 • Polychlorinated biphenyls (PCBs)